atchutchi/Ndjar/README.md

 ### Validator Testing

 #### HTML
-by running the test at [https://validator.w3.org/] Document checking completed.
+by running the test at [Validator w3 html](https://validator.w3.org/) Document checking completed.
 No errors or warnings to show

 #### CSS
+by running the test at [Jigsaw w3 css/](https://jigsaw.w3.org/css-validator/) W3C CSS Validation Results for TextArea (CSS Level 3 + SVG) No errors were found in your stylesheet.

 #### Accessibility
 - I confirmed that colors and fonts chosen are easy to read and accessible by running it through lightouse in chrome devtools